atomisthq/docs/docs/common/decorators/secrets.md

 Secrets are pieces of sensitive information stored securely by Atomist.
-Secrets are used by [Rug Functions](/user-guide/rug/rug-functions.md) to provide access to secured systems, such as the GitHub API.
+Secrets allow the Atomist Bot and automations to act on your behalf, providing access to secured systems, such as the GitHub API.

-Handlers that invoke Rug Functions that require secrets must use the `#!typescript @Secrets` decorator to declare to the Rug runtime that those secrets will be required during the execution of the handler's CommandPlan:
+Handlers that that require secrets must use the `#!typescript
+@Secrets` decorator to declare to the Rug runtime that those secrets will be required during the execution of the handler's CommandPlan:

 ```typescript
 ...